Is Palm Reading Real? An Honest Answer from the Creators of a Palmistry App

 Astrology gives you an external excuse for your bad behavior.
 Blaming a retrograde Mercury displaces the fault onto a rock millions of miles away.
 Palmistry forces you to look at your own hand.
 You own the lines.
 You own the flaws.

-Cultural historian Nicholas Campion's 2012 research on astrological history shows that divination systems constantly adapt to their cultural eras.
-Both palmistry and astrology function as narrative tools to process human behavior, though palmistry requires physical confrontation.
+Cultural historian Nicholas Campion has documented how divination systems continually adapt to the cultures that host them.
+Both palmistry and astrology function as narrative tools for processing human behavior, though palmistry requires physical confrontation.

 We prefer palmistry because it is intimate and grounded.
 You cannot blame the stars for your fear of commitment when the evidence sits literally in the palm of your hand.
 It forces accountability in a way that looking at the sky never will.